-After meeting with the VP-SF&CL and still finding no resolution to the issue, the student shall complete a "Statement of Grievance," containing their name, the name of the accused, a brief summary of the complaint (including all significant dates, locations and circumstances related to the incidents in question), and documentation of the failed attempts to resolve the issue informally.
+After meeting with the Dean of Students and still finding no resolution to the issue, the student shall complete a "Statement of Grievance," containing their name, the name of the accused, a brief summary of the complaint (including all significant dates, locations and circumstances related to the incidents in question), and documentation of the failed attempts to resolve the issue informally.
 Copies of any additional evidence may be attached to the form.
-The "Statement of Grievance" must be completed within 14 days of the meeting with the VP-SF&CL.
+The "Statement of Grievance" must be completed within 14 days of the meeting with the Dean of Students.
 Once filed, the University will take the following actions:

-- 1. The VP-SF&CLshall inform the aggrieved student of the procedures, and of their associated rights and responsibilities. - 2.
+- 1. The Dean of Students shall inform the aggrieved student of the procedures, and of their associated rights and responsibilities. - 2.
 The accused faculty/staff member shall receive a copy of the "Statement of Grievance" from the Dean of Student's Office within 14 days. - 3.
 The accused will have 14 days to respond in writing.
 The accused has the right to ask any other member of the University community to serve as an advisor. - 4.
 Both the aggrieved student and the accused may solicit documentation from other persons to support their positions. - 5.
-Once the VP-SF&CL receives the response of the accused, he shall forward all documents to the Chief Academic Officer, who convenes the Grievance Review Committee. - 6.
-The Grievance Review Committee shall normally be comprised of the Chief Academic Officer (or designee), the VP-SF&CL, and a senior administrator.
+Once the Dean of Students receives the response of the accused, he shall forward all documents to the Chief Academic Officer, who convenes the Grievance Review Committee. - 6.
+The Grievance Review Committee shall normally be comprised of the Chief Academic Officer (or designee), the Dean of Students, and a senior administrator.
 This committee will make one of the following determinations within 2 days: - a.
 The complaint of the student is not grievable. - b.
-There is insufficient evidence to warrant further action. - c.
-The case should proceed to formal action, Level III.
+There is insufficient evidence to warrant further action.

-- 7. The Grievance Review Committee shall make a written report of its determination, which shall be sent to the aggrieved student, the accused, and the President of the University within 2 days. - 8.
+- c.
+The case should proceed to formal action, Level III. - 7.
+The Grievance Review Committee shall make a written report of its determination, which shall be sent to the aggrieved student, the accused, and the President of the University within 2 days. - 8.
 If the grievance involves a Student Life Office staff member, naturally that member will be replaced on the Grievance Review Committee.
-If the grievance involves the President, Chief Academic Officer, or VP-SF&CL, the process immediately moves to a Level III Grievance Hearing.
+If the grievance involves the President, Chief Academic Officer, or Dean of Students, the process immediately moves to a Level III Grievance Hearing.